The major players differ slightly depending on the type of project.

 With respect to movable property and receivables subject to collateral assignment, each item of collateral does not need to be individually identified in the security document to grant a valid security interest in that item.
 A general description of the types of collateral covered would be sufficient, as long as such description can distinguish the assets of the security provider that are subject to the security interest from those that are not.

 Under Japanese law, the proceeds of third-party liability insurance cannot be taken as security.

-It is also useful to understand the distinctions between the security/guarantee categories in Japan.
-Under Japanese law, each of the above-mentioned three forms of security interest (mortgage (teitoken), pledge (shichiken) and collateral assignment (joto tampo)) and guarantees are classified into one of two types:
+Under Japanese law, each of the above-mentioned three forms of security interest –mortgage (teitoken), pledge (shichiken) and collateral assignment (joto tampo) (see 2.1 Assets Available as Collateral to Lenders) – and guarantees are classified into one of two types:

 Revolving Securities/Guarantees and Mortgages

 Revolving securities/guarantees were invented and developed through practice and later ratified by case law.
 While a revolving mortgage (ne teitoken) was codified thereafter, revolving pledges (ne shichiken) and revolving collateral assignments (ne joto tampo) have not been codified.
 Practitioners employ a revolving pledge and revolving collateral assignment with the understanding that the provisions of a revolving mortgage should apply to a revolving pledge and revolving collateral assignment; however, such practice has not been fully tested by the Japanese courts with respect to all of these aspects of a revolving mortgage.